 - It is the hardest substance on earth.
 With a hardness of 10 these stones set the scale.
 It won't scratch (unless it comes head to head with another diamond!).

 - We can source recycled stones!
-Diamonds have been in vouge for hundreds of years so there is a seemingly endless supply of vintage stones that sparkle just as much as they did when they were first cut.
+Diamonds have been en vogue for hundreds of years so there is a seemingly endless supply of vintage stones that sparkle just as much as they did when they were first cut.
 This is also the most eco-friendly option when sourcing a stone!

 - They can be very expensive.
 With popularity comes a cost - and the diamond industry is vast and huge.

-- If you get a lab-grown stone it still has a significant environmental impact.
-It takes a lot of energy to produce a stone in a lab so if that energy isn't coming from a renewable resource it can have a significant carbon footprint.
+- There is still an environmental impact when you get a lab-grown stone, especially if the lab is powered by fossil fuels.
+Though more energy efficient than traditional mining, it does take a lot of energy to create a stone in a lab so if that energy isn't coming from a renewable resource, it can have a significant carbon footprint.

 - That's really it!
 Many of the downsides to buying diamonds in the past in regards to supporting the blood diamond trade and conflict overseas are not things we deal with.
-We only source diamonds from individuals we have had long-standing relationships with and seek to achieve the highest ethical standards in the industry.
+We only source diamonds from individuals and suppliers with whom we have had long-standing relationships as we seek to achieve the highest ethical standards in the industry.

 We love white sapphires!
 Nearly identical to diamonds and easy to source these are a great choice for a stone.
 Because they are super budget friendly you can get a much larger stone for your budget if that's your dream!